moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 namespace declared in a track object overwrites any inherited name space.

 ### Track name {#trackname}
-Location: T    Required: Yes   Json Type: String
+Location: T    Required: Yes   JSON Type: String

 A string defining the name of the track.
 See section 2.3 of {{MoQTransport}}.
 Within the catalog, track names MUST be unique per namespace.

 ### Packaging {#packaging}
-Location: T    Required: Yes   Json Type: String
+Location: T    Required: Yes   JSON Type: String

 A string defining the type of payload encapsulation.
 Allowed values are strings as defined in Table 3.